Test, optimize, manage, and automate with AI. Take a free test drive of Quiq's AI Studio. Test drive AI Studio -->

 Whether you’re looking at hard data or just vibes, it’s clear that more and more customers prefer texting.
 It’s easy, convenient, and fits better into a busy life while also affording the opportunity for personalization that drives higher levels of customer satisfaction.

-If you’d like to learn more about how Quiq supports enterprise CX companies that want to make texting a centerpiece of their customer outreach strategy, learn more here.
+If you’d like to learn more about how Quiq supports enterprise CX companies that want to make texting a centerpiece of their customer outreach strategy, learn more here about text messaging vs calling your customer.

 How To Encourage More Customers To Use your Live Chat Service